-The Department of Health Care Policy & Financing previously notified Pediatric Long-Term Home Health (PLTHH) and Private Duty Nursing Providers that the Prior Authorization Request (PAR) requirement for these services would be suspended as of July 1, 2020.
-After considerable evaluation, stakeholder engagement, and internal discussion, the Department has determined to keep the PAR requirement suspended through winter 2020/2021 and will resume the submission of PLTHH and PDN PARs to the UM Vendor no earlier than March 1, 2021.
+The Department of Health Care Policy & Financing previously notified Pediatric Long-Term Home Health (PLTHH) and Private Duty Nursing Providers that the Prior Authorization Request (PAR) requirement for these services would be suspended as of October 1, 2020.
+After considerable evaluation, stakeholder engagement, and internal discussion, the Department has determined to keep the PAR requirement suspended through summer 2020/2021 and will resume the submission of PLTHH and PDN PARs to the UM Vendor no earlier than September 1, 2021.
 Upon restarting the PARs for these benefits, the Department will provide timely communication to members, Providers and other stakeholders to allow for planning and preparation purposes.
 The resumption of the PAR requirement for these services will involve a phased-in implementation and the Department will collaborate with Providers to develop the plan for each phase of PAR submissions.

 As previously communicated, Providers can, and should, continue to provide medically necessary services in compliance with Department rules at 10 CCR 2505-10, Sections 8.520 and 8.540.
 If the services are medically necessary and in compliance with rules and regulations, Providers can submit the claims to the Department's fiscal agent, Gainwell Technologies.